maidsafe-archive/SystemDocs/attacks/dishonest_vault_attack.md

-# Dishonest Vault Attack
+# Dishonest Vault attack

+##Attack description

+In this attack, a Vault falsely claims to offer a higher storage capacity than it actually has available.

-##Attack Description
+##Attack purpose

-This attack assumes that a vault falsely claims to offer more storage capacity to the ability to join particular areas of the network.
+The purpose of this attack is to gain the ability to join particular areas of the SAFE Network and to create fake rules affecting it's behaviour, similar to the "50% attack" often seen in cryptographic currencies.

-##Attack Purpose

-If parts of the network were attacked in such a manner then there may be opportunities to create fake rules to be introduced.
-In a large scale attack fo this kind considerable network damage could occur.
-Theft of safecoin, double spend, delete data etc. would all be possible.
+In large scale attacks of this kind, considerable damage to the SAFE Network would be possible including theft or double spend of safecoins, or the deletion of data.

+The goal of this may be simply to destroy user trust in the SAFE Network.

-##Attack Avoidance
+##Attack avoidance

-Possible mitigations for this attack include legitimate nodes on the network being instructed to increase the required quorum level required for a request to be accepted.
-Whether this attack is viable, and the point at which it would become viable, is a topic for further research.
-This is an ongoing research area.
+The SAFE Network requires a quorum level of legitimate Vaults to be instructed in order for a request to be accepted, which mitigates the risk of this attack.

-Further research into the number of malicious nodes necessary to make the network effectively unavailable is also likely necessary.
-Theoretically, if a botnet or other group of malicious nodes were to make up around 75% of the network, they could achieve false quorum over invalid requests, and thus request erase data, or modify mutable data.
+A botnet or other group of malicious Vaults would require to make up around 75% of the whole SAFE Network to achieve false quorum over invalid requests, making a successful attack of this type very unlikely.

-It is more likely that an attacker obtaining control of around 75% of the network would pose more signiﬁcant threats though, such as simply destroying user trust in the network, such as the so-called 50% attack often seen in cryptographic currencies.